-MESA is proud to announce our Certificate in Applied Agroecology Course Calendar for 2017!
-Sign up now for the start date that works for you and be part of one of our 2017 global cohorts of farmers, thinkers and doers working towards an agroecological future.
+Sign up now for the start date that works for you and be part of one of our 2018 global cohorts of farmers, thinkers and doers working towards an agroecological future.

 Interest or have Questions?
 Contact us at email@example.com

-Customized Cohort start dates (new!): Have a group of 5 or more?
+Customized Cohort start dates: Have a group of 5 or more?
 Contact us for flexible start dates – our instructors will work with you to set a cohort start date that works for you!
-Contact us for more details at email@example.com
+Contact us for more details at firstname.lastname@example.org

 About the Course

 MESA’s Applied Agroecology course fosters co-learning networks via a dynamic educational platform.
 Our virtual classroom combines the theoretical with the practical to promote comprehension, synthesis, and sharing of agroecological practices through on-farm activities and projects.
-This course is especially geared toward beginning farmers and students seeking to connect with fellow learners, contextualize daily farm activities, and gain a deeper appreciation for agroecological practices.
+This course is especially geared toward beginning farmers and students seeking to connect with fellow learners, contextualize daily farm activities, and gain a deeper appreciation for agroecological practices, with particular emphasis on the socio-political aspects.
 Certificate-track enrollees will also receive personalized instructor feedback on assignments and earn a Certificate in Applied Agroecology to accentuate and complement experiential training.

 What You Will Learn

 This course combines academic, scientific, socio-political and ancestral knowledge in 7 lessons, giving learners a holistic understanding and application of agroecology.
+With roots grounded in social justice, this course has a particular emphasis on the socio-political pillar of agroecology.
 To support multiple learning styles, the material is presented in video, audio, visuals and readings.
 This self-directed, self-paced course enables learners to develop their own perspective, and directly apply theoretical knowledge through interactive on-farm activities.